-If midazolam is prescribed, how does the service ensure its safe administration and storage?
+If Midazolam is prescribed, how does the service ensure its safe administration and storage?
 Record the date on which each family of a child with epilepsy (and who is prescribed midazolam) is provided a copy of the service's Epilepsy Policy .
-Record the date that parents/guardians provide an unused, in-date and complete midazolam kit.
-Record the date and name of staff who have attended child- specific training in the administration of midazolam.
-Test that all trained staff know the location of the midazolam kit and Emergency Medication Management Plan (EMMP) for each child.
-Ensure that there is a procedure in place to regularly check the expiry date of each midazolam ampoule.
-Ensure the midazolam kit is maintained according to the instructions in this Epilepsy Policy (refer to Definitions: midazolam kit).
+Record the date that families provide an unused, in-date and complete Midazolam kit.
+Record the date and name of staff who have attended child-specific training in the administration of Midazolam.
+Test that all trained staff know the location of the Midazolam kit and Emergency Medication Management Plan (EMMP) for each child.
+Ensure that there is a procedure in place to regularly check the expiry date of each Midazolam ampoule.
+Ensure the Midazolam kit is maintained according to the instructions in this Epilepsy Policy (refer to Definitions: midazolam kit).
 Display the Epilepsy First Aid poster in staff areas.
-The midazolam kit, including a copy of the EMMP, is carried by an educator/staff member when a child prescribed midazolam is taken outside the service premises e.g., for excursions.

-Do trained people know when and how to administer midazolam to a child who is prescribed it?

-Know the contents of each child's EMMP and EMP and implement the procedures.
+The Midazolam kit, including a copy of the EMMP, is carried by an educator/staff member when a child prescribed Midazolam is taken outside the service premises e.g., for excursions.
+Do trained people know when and how to administer Midazolam to a child who is prescribed it?
+Know the contents of each ch ild's E MMP and EMP and implement the procedures. ☐ Know: , Ensure that all staff have undertaken training through your Epilepsy Smart Australia state/territory epilepsy organisation.